A Financial Fable

 "A Financial Fable" is a Donald Duck comic book story written and illustrated by Carl Barks in September 1950.
 As with many other Barks stories, it was originally untitled.
 The story deals with what will happen if everyone in a community becomes a millionaire.

+In the story, Scrooge McDuck is running a farm and keeps all his money in a corn crib at the farm.
+A cyclone hits the crib, and spreads the cash all over an agricultural area.
+Many people immediately quit their jobs in hopes of financing travels.
+Scrooge maintains control over the only functioning farm in the area and gains a monopoly over the area's food supply.
+He charges millions for small quantities of eggs, ham, cabbages, and corn (maize), and all the new millionaires are forced to pay him in order to eat.
+Scrooge soon gets all of his money back, having profited from his monopoly.

+The story emphasizes that Scrooge believes in hard work as a virtue, working in his own farm along with his farmworkers.
+He is depicted as an emblem of the Protestant work ethic instead of the exploitive capitalist depicted in his previous stories.
+On the other hand, the new millionaires represent consumerism.
+The story itself functions as a defense of the capitalistic system, and its right-wing political message had been described as indicating that Barks' socio-economic viewpoint "was somewhat to the right of Ayn Rand".
+A professor of economics has noted the similarities between this story and the 1960s theories of helicopter money by Milton Friedman.

 Publications

 The story first appeared in Walt Disney's Comics and Stories #126 in March 1951.
 It has later appeared in Walt Disney's Comics and Stories #363 (December 1970) and #489 (August 1981), Uncle Scrooge Adventures #23 (November 1993), Uncle Scrooge #326 (February 2004), and other publications.

-Outside of the United States, the story has been published in Australia, Belgium, Brazil, Chile, Denmark, the Faroe Islands, Finland, France, Germany, Greece, Italy, the Netherlands, Norway, Poland, Romania, Spain, Sweden, and probably other countries.
+Outside of the United States, the story has been published in Australia, Belgium, Brazil, Bulgaria, Chile, China, Croatia, Czechia, Denmark, Egypt, Estonia, Faroe Islands, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Italy, Latvia, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, and Yugoslavia.

+This story has been published 186 times in 34 countries.